MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 {{< details title="Requirements" >}}

 - MultiSafepay account – See [Getting started](/getting-started/).
-- PrestaShop 1.7.6 or higher
+- PrestaShop version 1.7.6 or higher
-- Minimum supported PHP version: 7.2
+- PHP version 7.2 or higher

 If you're on PrestaShop 1.7.5 or lower, consider updating PrestaShop or use an older version (4.x) of our plugin which can be found in our [PrestaShop GitHub repository](https://github.com/MultiSafepay/prestashop/releases).